Michael Watson (Virginia politician): Early life, education, business career

 He married Amy Michelle Bourbonais.
 They have three sons, Cody, Adam and Taylor.
+He resides in Gloucester, VA.

 Political career

 Watson was the 2011 Republican nominee in the 93rd House district, whose Democratic incumbent, lawyer Robin Abbott, was redistricted out.
 Abbott moved back into the redrawn district and ran for reelection.
 Watson defeated her, with 51.7% of the vote.